-- 31.1 promotion to the rank of professor that is duly approved by the Senate and the Board, shall be deemed to have become retroactively effective as of the date of acceptance of the application for promotion by the SRAPC; - 31.2 promotion to the rank of assistant and associate professor that are duly approved by the college shall be deemed to have become retroactively effective as of the date of approval by the committee of the college or the school concerned; and - 31.3 promotion to the rank of a lecturer and below when approved by the academic unit concerned.
+- 31.1. promotion to the rank of professor that is duly approved by the Senate and the Board, shall be deemed to have become retroactively effective as of the date of final approval by the Staff Recruitment, Appointment and Promotions Committee (SRAPC): - 31.2. promotion to the ranks of assistant and associate professor that are duly approved by the college shall be deemed to have become retroactively effective as of the date of final approval by Staff Affairs Committee of the respective Colleges or Research Institutes; - 31.3. promotion to the rank of a lecturer and below as of the date of final approval by the academic unit concerned; - 31.4.
+Where, in the course of promotion, some amendments to an application for promotion under this Article have been required, the effective date of such promotion shall be the date on which such amendments have been finally accepted by the concerned approving Unit.